Reference Guide beginner

 For example, if you have six batches planned for the coming week—two ganache batches, two caramel batches, and two pâte de fruit batches—the ingredient report sums all requirements by ingredient.
 Rather than 400 g of cream for batch one and 350 g for batch three, you see a single line: 750 g cream.
 This is the number you take to your supplier or use to check your current stock.

-Using the Weekly Ingredient Report
+Building a Weekly Ingredient Report

 When purchasing for multiple batches, apply the FIFO (first in, first out) principle to perishable ingredients.
 Cream, fresh fruit purée, and eggs purchased for Monday's batch should be consumed before stock purchased for Friday's batch.
 Rotate stock physically so older items are at the front of the refrigerator.
 For shelf-stable ingredients like glucose syrup and couverture, check existing stock before ordering—a consolidated ingredient report will show you a 2 kg couverture requirement, but if you already have 800 g in storage, you only need to order 1.2 kg.